Karthickpk11/AWSLambda/README.md

 _File processing with Lambda_
 A common use case for Lambda is file processing.
 Let’s imagine a mobile application that can upload photos to a remote server, which we then want to make available to other parts of our product suite, but at different image sizes.
 ![image](https://github.com/user-attachments/assets/7c7eed88-a2d6-411e-bb88-d9310afc1f90)
+Mobile applications can upload files to S3 via the AWS API, in a secure fashion.
+S3 is Amazon’s Simple Storage Service.